Many employees never return to work after a workers' comp illness or injury, which can be costly and detrimental for both employee and employer.

 Look around for adjustments you can make to allow the employee to return to work safely.
 For instance, maybe they need to sit rather than stand, or maybe they could take inventory rather than loading trucks.
 These modifications may not last forever; the employee may be able to return to their normal job after some time.
 But the important thing is to get them back to work and back on the payroll, which will help you both.

-Helping injured employees return to work as soon as possible after a workers' comp injury is important for both your business and your employees.
+Helping employees return to work as soon as possible after a workers' comp illness or injury is important for both your business and your employees.
 By working closely with your insurer, you can avoid the costly process of having to hire and train a replacement, and, by improving your retention, you can help boost productivity and morale across your company.

 Read the rest of our series on workers' compensation insurance:

-Automatic Data Processing Insurance Agency, Inc. (ADPIA) is an affiliate of ADP, LLC.
-All insurance products will be offered and sold only through ADPIA, its licensed agents or its licensed insurance partners; 1 ADP Blvd.
+Automatic Data Processing Insurance Agency, Inc. (ADPIA) is an affiliate of ADP, Inc. All insurance products will be offered and sold only through ADPIA, its licensed agents or its licensed insurance partners; 1 ADP Blvd.
 Roseland, NJ 07068.
 CA license #0D04044.
 Licensed in 50 states.
 All services may not be available in all states.
 This information is not intended as tax or legal advice.
 If you have any questions, contact a tax or legal professional.

 This is not an endorsement of The Hartford or any of its products and services.
 ADPIA partners with multiple carriers to provide access to Workers' Compensation products and services.